 We regularly argue patent appeals at the U.S. Court of Appeals for the Federal Circuit, and other IP appeals at federal and state appeals venues.
 Baker Botts has top-notch IP appellate lawyers who deliver a strong record of handling Federal Circuit appeals.
-Over the past decade, we have handled over 250 appeals before the Federal Circuit buttressing our top-ranked active Patent Litigation, International Trade Commission, and PTAB Trials Practices.
-We embed appellate specialists within our IP Teams to help them address key legal issues at trial, identify post-trial and appeal issues, and prepare post-trial motions to properly preserve issues for appeal.
+Over the past decade, we have handled over 250 appeals before the Federal Circuit buttressing our top-ranked active IP Litigation, International Trade Commission, and PTAB Trials Practices.
+We embed appellate professionals within our IP Teams to help them address key legal issues at trial, identify post-trial and appeal issues, and prepare post-trial motions to properly preserve issues for appeal.

-Baker Botts received Tier 1 rankings by U.S. News - Best Lawyers for the National and Appellate category in its 2020 Best Law Firms publication and are ranked Band 1 in Texas Appellate by Chambers USA 2020.
-Our practice was also named to National Law Journal's Appellate Hot List multiple times (2014, 2019-2020).
+We have received numerous awards and recognition for our appellate practice.
+Baker Botts received Tier 1 rankings by U.S. News - Best Lawyers for the National and Appellate category in its 2020 Best Law Firms publication.
+Our practice was also named to National Law Journal's "Appellate Hot List" multiple times (2014, 2019-2020).
 We were named to Law360's Survey Report “The Firms that Dominated At The Federal Circuit In 2017,” which noted Baker Botts is among the top five firms “racking up wins and setting precedents in all corners of patent law.”
+We are also ranked Band 1 in Texas Appellate by Chambers USA 2022.